AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 My first onsite interview was in the first week of February.
 I was quite nervous, and I don’t think I handled the meetings particularly well.
 But during dinner and later conversations, people shared kind words about my talk, which helped me feel more at ease.
 I kept refining my talk after each visit based on the feedback and Q&A, and I did one last practice round with my advisor in late February.

 One pleasant surprise was that onsite interviews turned out to be much more enjoyable than I had expected, especially after the stress of phone interviews.
 Traveling was definitely tiring, but I’ve always loved exploring new places.
-That said, coming from a relatively warm town with few snow days, I was definitely not prepared for the brutal Midwestern winter.
-One of my flights was even canceled due to a snowstorm.
-I’m glad I purchased a warm jacket for onsite interviews, which helped me a lot during the onsite interviews.

 **March 2025**: By this point, I had gotten more used to the interview process.
 I started receiving both informal and formal offers from some of my top-choice schools, which brought an enormous sense of relief.
 Given how uncertain the hiring landscape was this year, I felt incredibly fortunate.